confluentinc/examples/ccloud-observability/docs/observability-overview.rst

 -  stand up numerous docker containers (1 consumer with JMX exporter, 1 producer with JMX exporter, Prometheus, Grafana, a ccloud-exporter, and a node-exporter) with ``docker-compose``

 #.
-Log in to the |ccloud| CLI:
+Log in to the Confluent CLI:

    .. code-block:: bash

-      ccloud login --save
+      confluent login --save

    The ``--save`` flag will save your |ccloud| login credentials to the ``~/.netrc`` file.